UEI College in Oceanside Expands With New Electrician Technician Program

 Nearly every element of American society is dependent upon reliable electrical service.
 A recent study revealed a critical need to train and employ more than 250,000 skilled electrical workers to keep pace with energy demand over the next decade.
 The study, conducted by Klein Tools and the Accelerate Group, found that this demand is in response to the growing need to deploy millions of electric vehicle charging stations, infuse rapid acceleration of renewable energy development, and implement new building systems to meet clean energy standards.
 That is on top of the existing need for skilled electrical technicians as home and business construction continues to grow; the U.S. Bureau of Labor Statistics projects an 8 percent growth for electricians through the year 2029, a rate much faster than average for all occupations.

-UEI College is Oceanside working to meet this growing demand by expanding its Electrician Technician program.
+UEI College in Oceanside working to meet this growing demand by expanding its Electrician Training Program.
 Applications are now being accepted, with classes starting on August 30.
 The electrician technician program has been offered at the UEI College campuses in Chula Vista and West Covina since 2019.